alta-energy-trading/TextToPoco/TextToPoco/README.md

 ## TextToPoco
-A core library for importing from a stream to a database
+A set of dotnet core libraries for importing from text to a database

 See how `TextToPoco` fits in to Alta's development landscape in the [app graph](https://github.com/alta-energy-trading/Documentation/blob/main/AppFlowAndDependency.pdf)